steren/cloud-run-instances/README.md

-# Cloud Run Standalone Instance Deployer
+# Cloud Run Instance Deployer

-This repository provides Node.js, Python, and cURL examples to deploy standalone Cloud Run Instances using the Google Cloud Run Admin v2 SDK.
-Unlike standard Services or Jobs, these instances represent manageable, non-request-driven container units within a location.
+This repository provides Node.js, Python, and cURL examples to deploy standalone Cloud Run Instances using the Google Cloud Run Admin SDK.
+Unlike instances of Cloud Run Services, Jobs, or Worker Pools, these instances are individually manageable.

+Cloud Run instances are currently in Private Preview.

 ## Project Structure